parrt/cs652/projects/smalltalk.md

 * `compiledBlock`.
 A reference to the `STCompiledBlock` containing the bytecode and literals for this block.
 * `enclosingContext`.
 This refers to the active context that created the block descriptor and represents the immediately enclosing block.
 * `enclosingMethodContext`.
 This is a shortcut up the `enclosingContext` chain to the method enclosing this contex.
-To perform a return, we unwind the `invokingContext` stack until we reach one level before `enclosingMethodContext` and then push the return result on that context's stack.
+To perform a method return from a block, we unwind the `invokingContext` stack until we reach one level below `enclosingMethodContext` on stack and then push the return result on that context's stack.
+That context is the context that invoked method enclosing the block executing the method return.
 * `receiver`.
 This is the receiver of the enclosing method that created this block descriptor.

 Descriptors are created from a `STCompiledBlock` and the active `BlockContext`.